code77withHimanshu/Task-Manager/README.md

 # Task-Manager
 It is a  task management application similar to Trello.
 The application will allow users to create, update, and manage tasks within different columns.
 Users should be able to move tasks between columns using drag-and-drop functionality.
+Additionally, users should be able to sign up and log in, including the option to log in via Google

 ### Step-1
 Clone the repository and open in VS code.